Holic75/Baldurs-gate-dnd-3.5/README.md

 – Each successful hit bestows a 25% cumulative chance of spell failure on the target.
 – Each successful hit has a 30% chance to remove spell protections from a mage (like Breach spell).
 – Magic Resistance: 25% +2% per level to a maximum of 85% at level 30.
+– Gets one bonus feat at levels 25 and 30.

 Disadvantages:
 – Does not get bonus feats like trueclass fighters do.